Documentation

 Is there a token?

-Yes — AVO is the native reward token (ERC-20, 1B max supply).
-It is earned by staking avUSDC vault shares and distributed via airdrops.
-AVO is not a governance token and carries no voting rights. avUSDC is a separate yield-bearing receipt token representing your vault deposit.
-All base yield is sourced from real borrower interest — AVO emissions are an additional incentive on top.
+Yes — AVO is the native token (ERC-20, 1B max supply cap).
+Team and advisor allocations are locked in the on-chain TokenVesting contract (cliff + linear vest).
+At launch, AVO is not yet live; it will be activated in a future update. avUSDC is a separate yield-bearing receipt token representing your vault deposit.
+All vault yield is sourced from real borrower interest.

 How do I get support?